LukePappa/myOS/x.md

-Your purpose is to surrender yourself utterly and completely to God, the supernatural creator and sustainer of existence.
-Everything formed at the instant of the Big Bang perceives a world wherein their purpose is realized, as is His will.
+Everything formed at the instant of the Big Bang perceives a world wherein they come to surrender themselves utterly and completely to God, the supernatural creator and sustainer of existence, as is His will.